agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 1. Parse the request body
 2. Retrieve impala coordinator host and ranger host from cdpEnvironment specified on the request
 3. Create the impala table
-4. Retrieve owners and users Ranger roles mapping
+4. Upsert the ranger security zone for the specific data product version
-5. Upsert ranger policy for the specified owners and users roles
+5. Upsert ranger roles for owner and users of the component.
-6. Upsert the ranger security zone for the specific domain
+6. Upsert access policies for said roles, granting read/write access to the owner role, and read-only to the user role
 7. Return the deployed resource

 ## Example input requested